Roberto Arámbula

 (Guadalajara, 1980)

-Also known as La Bestia, Roberto Arámbula is a visual artist whose practice includes oil painting, installation, and performative action.
-His work does not aim to represent the world as it is but to deconstruct, confront, and reveal its complexity.
+Roberto Arámbula is a visual artist whose practice includes oil painting, installation, and performative action.